"Free Ride" Over for PA DPW in Personal Injury Recoveries?

 On March 25, 2009, a U.S. District Court in Pennsylvania issued a Memorandum Opinion in Tristani v.
 Richman, 2009 WL 799747 (W.D.Pa.
 Mar.
 25, 2009; No. 06-694).

-that Pennsylvania's Medicaid recoupment, anti-lien, and anti-recovery statutory provisions create enforceable rights under Section 1983; and that such provisions bar recovery by the Commonwealth directly from a Medicaid beneficiary of all personal injury settlement proceeds received in privately-conducted litigation, including that portion attributable to medical care already paid by Medicaid.
+The decision held that that Pennsylvania's Medicaid recoupment, anti-lien, and anti-recovery statutory provisions create enforceable rights under Section 1983; and that such provisions bar recovery by the Commonwealth directly from a Medicaid beneficiary of all personal injury settlement proceeds received in privately-conducted litigation, including that portion attributable to medical care already paid by Medicaid.

-state wishes to recoup such funds, then it must join the litigation against third-party tortfeasors, along with the other plaintiffs.
+The court ruled that if a state wishes to recoup such funds, then it must join the litigation against third-party tortfeasors, along with the other plaintiffs.

 Nora E. Gieg, Esq., of Tucker Arensberg, P.C. in Pittsburgh, PA, wrote a brief analysis of this important holding and considered its longer-term effects.
 I am pleased to post it, with gratitude for her contribution.